Taro-Hayashi/Pop-n-Top/README_EN.md

 ## Testing
 Connect one of them to the PC with a USB cable.
-Access Remap with Chrome or Edge.
+Access Remap's firmware page with Chrome or Edge.
 - https://remap-keys.app/catalog/HJaX1fzuC9SmEQEK3czS/firmware

 Flash the Test firmware.